ernven/breweries-integrify/README.md

 ### Breweries Data

 Data displayed is from the [Open Brewery Database](https://www.openbrewerydb.org/documentation/01-listbreweries).
 Further information about the data structure can be found on their reference.

+In order for the application to perform a successful fetch request from the API, remember to set the following environmental variable:
+`REACT_APP_API_URL`